Menu

 Why is it reported? #

-The isset() check (or ?? null-coalescing operator, or empty()) is used on a property that has a native type and is known to be initialized.
-A typed property that is initialized can never be null (unless null is part of its declared type) and can never be in an uninitialized state at the point of the check.
-The isset() call is therefore redundant – it always evaluates to true.
+The isset() check is used on a property that has a native type and is known to be initialized.
+PHPStan determined that $this->value is always assigned in the constructor, so the property can never be in an uninitialized state at the point of the check.
+Since the type int is also not nullable, isset() always evaluates to true, making the check redundant.

 How to fix it #